dinoboards/dinoboards.github.io/ez80-for-rc.md

 * Only a limited number of RCBus/RC2014 modules have been tested to date.
 (Please see my [project development journal](https://hackaday.io/project/196330-ez80-cpu-for-rc2014-and-other-backplanes) describing the progress with porting and testing of various modules.)
 * The ez80's SPI interface has no software support nor has it been tested yet.
 * The I2C interface has limited software support at this stage.
-* The main crystal oscillator (OSC1) is labelled with a frequency of 18.432MHz.
+* The main crystal oscillator (OSC1) is labelled with a frequency of 20MHz.
 It can actually support any frequency from 7.372MHz up to 20MHz.
 Overclocking is also possible; I have tested it up to 40MHz.
 For optimal performance, I recommend using a 25MHz crystal.
 * This revision has support for a much larger battery (CR2450) and so battery life should be much improved over the old version.
 * Also note, when using an oscillator other than 20Mhz, and there is no battery power, the system will not be able to adjust the speed of the serial correctly.
 You would need to use a battery or build a custom firmware image.
-* The on board led is connected to the eZ80's gpio **PC0** pin.
-But the current firmware does not activate or control this led.

 # Images